Yamila-Orozco/inglesParaProgramar/README.md

 Find out how any English word is pronounced in the real world.
 It will give you a search on YouTube for any video where that phrase or word is said.

 - [GetYarn](https://getyarn.io/)<br />
-Similar to the last one but it will give you the option to download the clip.
+It is similar to the last one but it will give you the option to download the clip.

 ## Where can I learn basic-general English?
 #### Blogs and Website